Daihatsu Hijet: First generation (L35/L36)

 The first vehicle to bear the name Hijet from Daihatsu was a kei truck in November 1960, with the enclosed light van model following in May 1961.
 The first generation Hijet used a conventional front engine, rear-wheel-drive format with the driver sitting behind the engine, in a similar pickup fashion.
 The exterior dimensions and engine displacement were in compliance with "kei class" regulations in Japan at its introduction.
-The 356 cc engine produced 17 PS, making for a top speed of 75 km/h, normal numbers for the class at the time.
-As a result, the ability to carry loads was very much reduced.
-In 1964, the Hijet received a facelift, replacing its body-colored grille with a more conventional chromed unit.
+The 356 cc engine produced 17 PS, making for a top speed of 75 km/h with a 3-speed manual, typical numbers for the class at the time.
+In 1964, the Hijet received a facelift, replacing its body-colored grille with a more conventional chromed unit and the engine layout was changed to cab-over.

 A heavier duty model of the Hijet, the New-Line (L50P/L50V), arrived in January 1963.
-It was a half-metre (0.5 m) longer and could carry 500 kg thanks to a larger, 800 cc engine with 41 PS.
+It was a half-metre longer and could carry 500 kg thanks to a larger, 800 cc engine with 41 PS.
 Developed with an eye to export markets, this car did not meet the strict kei car standards of the time and sold only in small numbers.
 When the first generation Hijet was replaced in February 1966, the New-Line was discontinued.